ricmestre/entraid-mcp-server/README.md

 - **MFA Operations:**
   - Get MFA status for a user.
   - Get MFA status for all members of a group.
+- **Password Management:**
+  - Reset user passwords directly with custom or auto-generated secure passwords.
+  - Option to require password change on next sign-in.
+- **Permissions Helper:**
+  - Suggest appropriate Microsoft Graph permissions for common tasks.
+  - Search and explore available Graph permissions.
+  - Helps implement the principle of least privilege by recommending only necessary permissions.
 - **Error Handling & Logging:**
   - Consistent error handling and progress reporting via FastMCP context.
   - Detailed logging for troubleshooting.